sarahciston/codingcare/posts/guide.md

 ## Adopt mascots

 Our mascots are magpies and meme cats, clever and crafty animals fascinated with hoarding shiny objects, capable of using tools and causing a little trouble.
-We look to jellyfish and labyrinths for their translucent flexibility, their decentralized nervous systems, their twisty turny mystery and ability to go deep.
+We look to jellyfish for their translucent flexibility, their decentralized nervous systems, their twisty turny mystery and ability to go deep.

 Our other, unofficial mascots are the queer misfit pirates from the TV show *Our Flag Means Death*.
-They support and champion each other, do projects together, explore identity, figure out their career goals, and fumble new skills while going on adventures.
-Like them, we are a rag-tag troupe, a dead poets' society, a secret laboratory, a not-so-secret guild.
+They support and champion each other, do projects together, explore their identities, figure out their career goals, and fumble new skills while going on adventures.
+Like them, we are a rag-tag troupe, a dead poets' society, a not-so-secret guild, and a mad scientist's laboratory all wrapped together.

-These both embody the vibe of our group and remind us to enjoy that vibe too.
+These the vibe of our group and remind us to enjoy that vibe too.
 These remind me of [Pirate Care](https://syllabus.pirate.care/), a group whose syllabus theorizes care in relation to piracy and other legal gray zones.
-They argue that "Caring labour needs full access to resources, knowledge, tools and technologies.
+They argue that

+>"Caring labour needs full access to resources, knowledge, tools and technologies.
 When these are taken away, we must claim them back."
+><footer>–[@PirateCare]</footer>

-What would you adopt as your mascot or icon?
+What would you adopt as your own mascot or icon?
 What's the first person, place, thing, or idea that comes to mind?
+Or, if you struggle with that, what's the last thing that comes to mind?
+What would you not want to be associated with?

-What vocabulary do you use to describe its structure: Is it a secret society?
+What vocabulary do you use to describe your community's structure and ways of working: Is it a secret society?
 A collaboratory?
 An elicit escape?
-Find ways to make your organization feel more fun than yet another meeting on your calendar.
+Find ways to make your organization feel fun, rather than yet another meeting on your calendar.

 ## Encourage enthusiasm

-You don't have to *mandate* enthusiasm, but we like the approach of conferences like [bang bang con](https://bangbangcon.com/) that set a baseline of exclamations for everything, rather than needing to censor ourselves.
+You don't have to *mandate* enthusiasm, but I like the approach of conferences like [bang bang con](https://bangbangcon.com/) that set a baseline of exclamations for everything, rather than needing to censor ourselves.
 They welcome joyful contributions, and it shows in the passion their presenters bring to their talks.
-So.
-Does my email have too many exclamation points, emoji, and gifs?
+So, does my email have too many exclamation points, emoji, and gifs?
 Probably, but so what?
 Is my terminal absolutely adorable?
 Heck yeah.
+(Psst you can restyle all your coding environments to look however you want!
+Make your coding life a place of joy, because why not?)

 >"The terminal is cute.
 It's important to have a good relationship with your terminal."
 ><footer>—Ada Toydemir, they/them, USC Computer Science<footer>